San Antonio Travel with Kids

 All AgesAAA/Greg Weekes

-You'll never run out of things to do at the city's “it” spot—the River Walk (E. Commerce Street).
+You'll never run out of things to do at the city's “it” spot — the River Walk (E. Commerce Street).
 Shop, learn fun facts about the San Antonio River on a GO RIO Cruises boat tour (315 E. Commerce St.), or just meander along the breezy waterfront pathways.
-Refuel under a crayon-colored umbrella outside Casa Rio Mexican Restaurant (430 E. Commerce St.), the River Walk's oldest restaurant.
+Refuel under a colorful umbrella outside Casa Rio Mexican Restaurant (430 E. Commerce St.), the River Walk's oldest restaurant.

 Don't pass up a trip to SeaWorld San Antonio (10500 SeaWorld Dr.), home to dolphins, sea lions, penguins and a whole bunch of other finned, furry and feathered friends.
 What's more, the park offers adrenaline-pumping roller coasters and water rides as well as spectacular shows.

 Keeping the clan content all day long, Six Flags Fiesta Texas (17000 I-10W) celebrates Texas and the Southwest with live entertainment, thrill and family-style rides and a number of themed areas.
-The park's setting—the interior of a former rock quarry with 100-foot walls—is an attraction in and of itself.
-If your travel is during the summer season, bring your swimsuit and prepare to splash and slide at White Water Bay.
+The park's setting — the interior of a former rock quarry with 100-foot walls — is an attraction in itself.
+If your travel is during the summer season, bring your swimsuit so you can splash and slide at White Water Bay.

 Opportunities for outdoor fun are endless at Landa Park (110 Golf Course Rd. in New Braunfels ).
-Float down the Comal River on an inner tube, take a dip in a spring-fed swimming hole, or rent a paddleboat on Landa Lake and give those legs a workout.
-If you'd rather play on dry land, other diversions include fishing, putt-putt, a nature hike and a miniature-train ride.
+Float down the Comal River on an inner tube, take a dip in a spring-fed swimming hole or rent a paddleboat on Landa Lake and give those legs a workout.
+If you'd rather play on dry land, activities include fishing, putt-putt, a nature hike and a miniature-train ride.